-First Year Review: At the end of the second semester of the first year each student will meet individually with the SNHF Director to receive an assessment of his or her performance and the prospects for success in the program.
-This review is based on a meeting of the first-year instructors in which they share their experiences with and opinions of the members of the first-year cohort.
-The intention is to offer each student an in-depth evaluation at a critical juncture in the MFA degree process.
-If a review is heavily negative, the faculty may recommend that a student leave the Program.
+First Year Review: At the end of the second semester of the first year you will meet individually with the SNHF Director to receive an assessment of your performance and the prospects for success in the program.
+This review is based on a meeting of the first-year instructors in which they share their experiences with and opinions your academic performance.
+The intention is to offer you an in-depth evaluation at a critical juncture in the MFA degree process.
+If a review is heavily negative, the faculty may recommend that you leave the Program.